YonatanHen/YonatanHen/README.md

 # Hi there!👋
 ### My name is Yonatan Hen, A Junior Software Engineer.
 Experienced in Web/Software/Mobile development in various tools and technologies which can be seen below.
-I have acquired the knowledge from degree studies and self-learning from online courses, documentations or as part of solving of problems and bugs I faced with during development 😎
+My knowledge is based on degree studies, self-learning from online courses, documentations, and as part of solving of problems and bugs I faced with during development 😎

 #### Languages: